jones6951/juice-shop/bdlab.md

 aws s3api create-bucket --bucket your-unique-juice-shop-tfstate --region us-east-1 aws s3api put-bucket-versioning --bucket your-unique-juice-shop-tfstate --versioning-configuration Status=Enabled
 ```
+Note: The S3 bucket must have a unique name for the AWS region.
+As such, add some info to make it unique, and update main.tf accordingly

 ### 2. (Optional) Create a DynamoDB Table for State Locking